Remember Revelex, the Boca Raton, Fla.-based online booking company whose name came up a time or two during the Palm […]

 Florida’s Department of Financial Services is in the early stages of a far-reaching investigation into the activities of Palm Coast […]

 Only a few weeks ago, Palm Coast Travel, one of three large travel agencies the state of Florida last year alleged had sold unlicensed insurance, seemed to have everything going for it.
 The state's investigation into its activities appeared to have hit a dead end.
 The company, which runs the site Smartcruiser.com, had sued one of its customers and me in an effort to silence its critics.
 And it was issuing an average of one press release a week, touting its Better Business Bureau rating and obsession with customer service.
-But late last week, in an unexpected twist, Florida regulators filed an amended notice of intent to issue a cease and desist order (PDF) with more detailed charges against Lake Worth, Fla.-based Smolinski and Associates, Inc., which, in addition to doing business as Palm Coast Travel and Smartcruiser.com, also operates under the names Smart Travel Group, Smart Cruiser Holdings and Tripsmart.
-Any way you read the latest claims, it's clear that Florida's Department of Financial Services has no intention of letting this case fade away.
+But late last week, in an unexpected twist, Florida regulators filed an amended notice of intent to issue a cease and desist order with more detailed charges against Lake Worth, Fla.-based Smolinski and Associates, Inc., which, in addition to doing business as Palm Coast Travel and Smartcruiser.com, also operates under the name Smart Travel Group, Smart Cruiser Holdings and Tripsmart.
+Any way you read the latest allegations, it's clear that Florida's Department of Financial Services has no intention of letting this case fade away.
 (Here's the first notice, for comparison purposes.)